-The University shall review, on an annual basis, the state, regional and local regulations and guidelines governing the designation and delineation of environmentally sensitive lands.
-These regulations and guidelines include, but are not limited to, the Florida Natural Areas Inventory, the Dade County Natural Forest Inventory (Resolution R-1764-84), and other elements of the Miami-Dade County Comprehensive Development Master Plan.
-Should changes in regulations or guidelines result in the designation of portions of the Modesto A. Maidique Campus and/or Biscayne Bay Campus as environmentally sensitive lands, the University shall modify existing policies or develop new policies to protect these sensitive lands and incorporate those policies into the Master Plan within three months of the identification of the environmentally sensitive land.
+The University shall review, on an annual basis, the state, regional, and Federal regulations and guidelines governing the designation and delineation of environmentally sensitive lands.
+These regulations and guidelines include, but are not limited to, the Florida Natural Areas Inventory.
+Should changes in regulations or guidelines result in the designation of portions of the Modesto A. Maidique Campus and/ or Biscayne Bay Campus as environmentally sensitive lands, the University shall modify existing policies or develop new policies to protect these sensitive lands and incorporate those policies into the Campus Master Plan within three months of the identification of the environmentally sensitive land.

-Policy 1.2.2 UNIVERSITY-WIDE: The University shall survey the precise locations of native vegetative associations prior to the construction of any buildings, roadways, pathways or other developments that may impact these vegetative associations.
+The University shall survey the precise locations of native vegetative associations prior to the construction of any buildings, roadways, pathways or other developments that may impact these vegetative associations.
 Prior to final site planning, the University shall identify those areas to be impacted and determine if minor changes in the proposed locations of roads or buildings can minimize impacts on these areas.

-Policy 1.2.3 UNIVERSITY-WIDE: In order to protect native vegetative communities, the University shall endeavor to provide for a development buffer of at least 25 feet between native vegetative communities (Figure 13.1,13.2 and 13.3) and construction projects, including but not limited, to buildings, roadways, pathways and recreation facilities.
+In order to protect native vegetative communities, the University shall endeavor to provide for a development buffer of at least 25 feet between conservation areas (Figure 13.1, 13.2, and 13.3) and construction projects, including but not limited, to buildings, roadways, pathways, and recreation facilities.